 Charlotte Hornets: Jalen Johnson, Duke

 Charles LeClaire-USA TODAY Sports

-Height: 6-9 Weight: 209 Year: Freshman Position: F After dealing with a foot injury and opting out of the season in February, Johnson logged only 13 appearances with the Blue Devils.
+Height: 6-9 Weight: 209 Year: Freshman Position: F After dealing a foot injury, and opting out of the season in February, Johnson only logged 13 appearances with the Blue Devils.
 He averaged 11.2 points, 6.1 rebounds, 2.2 assists, 1.2 steals and 1.2 blocked shots on 52.3% shooting from the field.
-Despite the shortened season and overall questions regarding his durability, Johnson still projects to bring plenty of defense and post-scoring to the NBA.
+Despite the shortened season, and overall questions regarding his durability, Johnson still projects to bring plenty of defense and post-scoring to the NBA, making the pick here a good fit.
 Of note, Johnson recorded the largest hand size at the combine by length (9.75 inches) and width (10.5 inches).